-Sometimes it’s better to tell instead of show.
+Many writers wonder how to write fiction well.
+There are all sorts of messages floating around.
+And I’m here to tell you something scandalous about the biggest of them all: Sometimes it’s better to tell instead of show.
 Yes, yes, I know.
 Everyone has heard of, “Show, don’t tell.”

-I never pretended to know everything about writing, but I’ve never posted in-depth thoughts from a reader, either.
+I never pretended to know everything about how to write fiction, but I’ve never posted in-depth thoughts from a reader, either.
 Today’s the day.
 A few months ago, a reader sent in a very thought-provoking, well-written essay on just this very issue.
 Here are some of Melissa Koosmann’s thoughts on Good Telling, as she sees it after reading some HARRY POTTER and the thoughts of Scholastic editor Cheryl Klein.
 This is brilliant stuff.
 I could’ve talked about it, but she just did it much better.

 I’ve been looking for, and finding, Good Telling in books for some time, but I couldn’t find a pattern in it until a week or two ago, when I stumbled on a transcript of Cheryl Klein’s speech “A Few Things Writers Can Learn from Harry Potter.”
 In this speech, Klein discusses J.K.
 Rowling’s use of showing and telling–including the Good Telling I’m so curious about.

 Good Telling, according to Klein, often appears in topic sentences–like the ones we all learned how to write in fifth grade.
 Klein makes a great example of a topic sentence from a descriptive paragraph and claims that there’s a pattern of that sort of sentence throughout the book.
 I’ve been going through a copy of HARRY POTTER AND THE PHILOSOPHER’S STONE, and she’s right.